-One of the most common summer allergy triggers is ragweed, which usually arrives in August.
+One of the most common summer allergy triggers is ragweed.
 Ragweed can travel for hundreds of miles in the wind.
 Even if it doesn’t grow where you live, it can make you feel bad if you’re allergic to it.

 Summer air pollution can make allergy symptoms worse.
 One of the most common pollutants is ozone, which is created in the atmosphere by a combination of sunlight, nitrogen oxide, and hydrocarbons from burning fuel.
 The stronger sunlight and calmer winds during summer can create clouds of ozone around some cities.